 “Markets fall sharply, but can also rebound quickly.
 No one knows when that comes and you don’t want to be sitting on the sidelines when that happens,” says Greg McBride, CFA, chief financial analyst at Bankrate.com.

-“Over time, there are always going to be ups and downs in the market, and we haven’t had a lot of volatility in the past year and a half,” says Cary Carbonaro, Certified Financial Planner, managing director of United Capital of New York and author of “The Money Queen’s Guide for Women Who Want to Build Wealth and Banish Fear.”
-“But there has never been a 10-year period where you’ve lost money in a balanced portfolio.”
+While short-term volatility is hard to sit with, that’s exactly what you need to do.
+“Over time, there are always going to be ups and downs in the market,” says Cary Carbonaro, Certified Financial Planner, managing director of United Capital of New York and author of “The Money Queen’s Guide for Women Who Want to Build Wealth and Banish Fear.”
+“There has never been a 10-year period where you’ve lost money in a balanced portfolio.”

 If You’re Investing For The Long-Term …

 Hang in there.“Markets fall sharply, but can also rebound quickly.
 No one knows when that comes and you don’t want to be sitting on the sidelines when that happens,” McBride says.

 If you don’t need to touch your investments for five or 10 years or more, you’ve got plenty of time to ride out any market downturn.
 Plus, it might be a good opportunity to take a look at your investments and rebalance your portfolio if volatility throws your asset allocation out of whack.
 Adjust your holdings to get back to your target if it’s been more than a year since you’ve done so, and then resist the temptation to keep check in on your balances.